 Wilcoxon Signed Rank Test

-The Wilcoxon signed rank test is the non-parametric alternative to the paired t-test.
-It is used when the same individuals are measured under two conditions and the data are ordinal or non-normally distributed.
-Setting paired = TRUE in wilcox.test() performs this test.
+The Wilcoxon signed rank test is the non-parametric alternative to the paired t-test, used when the same individuals are measured under two conditions and the data are ordinal or non-normally distributed.
+Set paired = TRUE in wilcox.test().

 Example: Do people make more errors reading tongue twisters when intoxicated vs. sober?